Nephrology

 During the first year of training, the major emphasis is on developing clinical skill in general pediatric nephrology within the following 3 stages:

-- Foundations of Discipline (generally 8 blocks) - During this stage, residents will build their foundational pediatric nephrology clinical skills and commence their semi-weekly Resident Continuity Clinics.
+2. Foundations of Discipline (generally 8 blocks) - During this stage, residents will build their foundational pediatric nephrology clinical skills and commence their Resident Continuity Clinics.

-- Adult nephrology rotation – 1 block (2 weeks Adult Dialysis, 1 week Tissue Typing, 1 week Adult Transplant)
+• Adult nephrology rotation – 1 block (2 weeks Adult Dialysis, 2 weeks Adult Transplant)

 During the second year of training, residents will be supported in progressive clinical independence through more clinical rotations, a block of renal pathology and up to 5 elective rotations within the following 2 stages:

-- Transition to Practice (generally 1 block) – During this stage, residents will manage the service as junior staff.
+2. Transition to Practice (2 blocks) – During this stage, residents will manage the services as junior staff.

 Trainees may choose to pursue a third year of training in one of several streams.
 Residents focusing on a clinical pediatric nephrology traineeship will continue their clinical and research experience as described in the first and second year, but at a more advanced level.
 For those trainees interested in pursuing an academic career, the training program is committed to facilitating and mentoring graduate or post-doctoral fellowship training in basic science, clinical science or medical education.
 The University of Calgary has a number of outstanding scientists who are willing to supervise and mentor pediatric nephrology trainees at MSc, PhD and post-doctoral fellowship levels.